richardborbely/COVID-19_CNN/README.md

 Class activation maps seem to show a reasonable distinction between the COVID-19 and Clean classes.
 More datapoints should be acquired and included to produce a more reliable model.

 To run the jupyter notebook, which contains the project:
-  - Download a 64bit version of Python
+  - Download a 64-bit version of Python

-  - Open CMD at .ipynb location
+  - Open console at .ipynb location

   - Acquire necessary libraries: "pip install tensorflow keras scikit-learn scipy Pillow pandas matplotlib jupyter"